Lame-een/globalillum/README.md

 Example usage:
-* `$ LiVHY.exe -help` -- displays all of the possible CLI arguments.
+* `$ GIrt.exe -help` -- displays all of the possible CLI arguments.

-* `$ LiVHY.exe -w 250 -h 250 -demo 0 demo_0_render` -- sets the width and height to 250px, and starts rendering the demo #0 while saving it as "demo_0_render.png".
+* `$ GIrt.exe -w 250 -h 250 -demo 0 demo_0_render` -- sets the width and height to 250px, and starts rendering the demo #0 while saving it as "demo_0_render.png".

 # How it works
 The program is a raytracer which uses Monte Carlo integration for approximation luminance.
 As with a standard raytracer, rays are sent out from a point which simulates a camera sensor or the eye's retina.